 Purpose & Policy

-Dial-A-Ride Transportation Program is administered and operated by the Madison Senior Center
+The Dial-A-Ride Transportation Program is administered and operated by the Madison Senior Center.

 Madison residents; age 60 or older or disabled Madison residents over the age 18 having certification of a medical disability or disabled are eligible to use Dial-A-Ride.
 Persons with medical restrictions need to submit proof of disability to the Senior Center.
 Those not sufficiently alert, ambulatory, or a in wheelchair need to be accompanied by an aide.
 New Riders are required to file emergency contact information with the Senior Center.